-Experience a Detroit tradition – and try to avoid getting pinched – at the 60th annual Detroit St. Patrick’s Day Parade March 11, 2018, in Corktown.
+Experience a Detroit tradition – and try to avoid getting pinched – at the 61st annual Detroit St. Patrick’s Day Parade on March 10, 2019, in Corktown.

-The family-friendly parade, sponsored by the United Irish Societies, steps off at Sixth St. then heads down Michigan Ave. to 14th St. This year, the Grand Marshals of the parade are Dave and Erin Keem of the Gaelic League of Detroit.
+The family-friendly St. Patrick’s Day event, which is sponsored by the United Irish Societies, steps off at Sixth St. then heads down Michigan Ave. to 14th St. This year, the Grand Marshals of the parade are Paul and Agnes Gowdy.

 The celebration attracts thousands of people who come to see the horse-drawn carriages, clowns, floats, marching bands and live music.
 Spectators might even spot a green-dyed dog or two.

 The day starts with a 10 a.m. mass at the Most Holy Trinity Church at 1050 Porter St. in Detroit followed by a luncheon, which will feature some delectable Irish treats, at the Most Holy Trinity school at 1229 LaBrosse.